EccentricOrbit/ecc_curriculum/challenges/mid-season.md

 ## Submit Your Project
 1. Ensure your project meets all the requirements and includes the necessary files
-2. Submit the link to your project on Steamville by the deadline: **June 15, 2024, 11:59 PM PST**
+2. Submit the link to your project on Steamville by the deadline: **June 15, 2024, 11:59 PM CST**

 ---